 $1,000 or $1,500 based on student need

 Funds can be used to offset expenses students incurred by completing the experience.
 Examples of expenses includes, travel, transportation, housing , food or other living expenses.
 Grants are to be used to enable an internship during the current academic year’s IAP and cannot be used to reimburse expenses incurred during a previous time period.
+Funding cannot be used for trainings, classes, or experiences outside of the US.
+MBA students are not eligible for this grant.

 What do you need to apply?